oracle/node-oracledb/doc/api.md

 Signature | Description
 --------- | -----------
-oracledb.getConnection() | Gets a connection from the default pool.
-Returns a promise. oracledb.getConnection(callback) | Gets a connection from the default pool.
-Invokes the callback. oracledb.getConnection(poolAlias) | Gets a connection from the pool with the specified `poolAlias`.
-Returns a promise. oracledb.getConnection(poolAlias, callback) | Gets a connection from the pool with the specified `poolAlias`.
-Invokes the callback. oracledb.getConnection(connAttrs) | Creates a standalone, non-pooled connection.
-Returns a promise. oracledb.getConnection(connAttrs, callback) | Creates a standalone, non-pooled connection.
+`oracledb.getConnection()` | Gets a connection from the previously created default pool.
+Returns a promise.
+`oracledb.getConnection(callback)` | Gets a connection from the previously created default pool.
+Invokes the callback.
+`oracledb.getConnection(poolAlias)` | Gets a connection from the previously created pool with the specified `poolAlias`.
+Returns a promise.
+`oracledb.getConnection(poolAlias, callback)` | Gets a connection from the previously created pool with the specified `poolAlias`.
+Invokes the callback.
+`oracledb.getConnection(connAttrs)` | Creates a standalone, non-pooled connection.
+Returns a promise.
+`oracledb.getConnection(connAttrs, callback)` | Creates a standalone, non-pooled connection.
 Invokes the callback.

 See [Connection Handling](#connectionhandling) for more information on connections.